spacepy/dbprocessing/docs/scripts.rst

 Clears the ProcessQueue of a database.

+.. option:: database

-.. option:: Database The name of the database to wipe the ProcesQueue of.
+   The name of the database to wipe the ProcessQueue of.

 histogramCodes.py
 -----------------